Summary:

 (ii) Peoples and individuals of the present and future generations affected by the adverse effects of climate change?”

-For more on this initiative, see the post on our blog by Pranav Ganesan.
+• For a summary and analysis of the initiative, see the post on our blog by Pranav Ganesan.